BlogHR ManagementPre-EmploymentOrganizational Planning Guide: Types of Plans, Strategies, Examples

 • Establishing objectives based on the data above.

-Transform The Strategic Plan Into Tactical Plan:
+Transform the Strategic Plan into Tactical Plan

 In the tactical plan stage of organizational planning, the strategic plan is transformed into more attainable and quantifiable goals.
 Tactical planning will engage other managers in addition to the high-level managers who participated in strategic planning.
 A tactical plan needs to include methods for tracking the development of these objectives.
 Over the next five years, the strategic strategy can call for diversifying the company’s workforce.